A Guide on french press paper filters

 Is French press coffee bad for cholesterol?

 French Press Coffee contains the highest amount of Cafestol which is really bad for cholesterol patients.
-But if you use a paper filter with a French Press Coffee maker, you will not have to worry about Cafestol as it will filter out most of it.
+But if you use a paper filter with a French Press Coffee maker, you will not have to worry about Cafestol as paper filters will remove all the cafestol.

 What can you use instead of filter paper?